Gasbiachraf/first_project_js_Achraf_GASBI/projet.md

             - Ensure the email is unique.

             # Age:
-            - Check for leading, trailing, or middle spaces.
+            - Check for leading, trailing, or middle spaces. (done)
-            - Verify that only digits are entered.
+            - Verify that only digits are entered.(done)
             - Do not save the Age if it has 0 characters, or if it has 3 characters or more.

             # Password: